Airport Closed; Hotels Possible Re-Opening Dates

 The hurricane made landfall at Cudjoe Key, about halfway between Key West and Marathon.
 It was a Category 4 storm with sustained winds of 130 mph.
 Here are the latest updates from Key West regarding its recovery.

 The Florida Keys checkpoint, which permitted only residents and business owners to enter the Keys, ends on Tuesday.
+Officials are meeting Monday to determine when tourists will be allowed to drive in Key West and all of the Keys.

 Sloppy Joe’s, which received no major damage, is back open.
 It’s serving drinks but no food.